shubhamdixit863/pythonInstaGramBot/README.md

 # pythonInstaGramBot

-You need to install chrom driver for particular os to run this
+You need to install chrome driver for particular os to run this